NW-PaGe/avian-flu/README.md

 - [Instructions on how to adapt this build for another state.
 What files need to be modified and in what ways]

 ## Expected Outputs and Interpretation
+After successfully running the build there will be two output folders containing the build results.

 - `auspice/` folder contains:
 - `results/` folder contains:

+## Repository File Structure Overview
+- `config/`: contains what
+- `new_data/`: contains What
+- `scripts/`:
+- `clade-labeling`:

 ## Questions
 For any questions please submit them to our [Discussions](https://github.com/NW-PaGe/avian-flu/discussions) page otherwise software issues and requests can be logged as a [Git Issue]((https://github.com/NW-PaGe/avian-flu/issues)).